diegofontecilla/CV/README.md

 ideas into a practical level, are two essential keys to succeed on this context.

 #### Eager to learn
-I am a passionate of learning.
-Apart of had spent 7 years full time at university studying music and theatre, I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, zen meditation and currently software development.
+I am a passionate learner.
+I spent 7 years full time at university studying music and theatre, and I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, zen meditation and currently software development.